 Paper money in Ireland up to the 1920s had been provided almost exclusively by the Irish joint stock banks for the previous hundred years.
 All were privately owned companies.
 Prior to the 1820s, paper money had been provided by the Bank of Ireland, as the only joint stock bank, and by many Irish private banks.

-Irish banks had previously issued other denominations up to the early twentieth century, with Three Pounds being the only old fashioned denomination to continue in use into the 1900s.
+Irish banknotes had been issued previously by the Irish banks in other denominations up to the early twentieth century, with Three Pounds being the only old fashioned denomination to continue in use into the 1900s.

-Three Pounds was a denomination which is known to have been issued up to the First World War era, the last known date for a £3 note being 3 December 1915, issued by the National Bank.
+Three Pounds was an Irish banknote denomination which is known to have been issued up to the First World War era by several banks, the last known date for a £3 note being 3 December 1915, issued by the National Bank.

 In addition, during the World War 1 era UK Treasury notes in denominations of 10 Shillings and One Pound were circulating in Ireland in place of Half Sovereigns and Sovereigns.

-A great variety of fractional notes denominated in shillings, including 30 Shillings, were issued by the Irish private banks up to circa 1836, by which time the notes of private banks had been replaced by those of the joint stock banks.
+A great variety of Irish banknotes in denominated in shillings, including 30 Shillings, were issued by the Irish private banks up to circa 1836, by which time the notes of private banks had been replaced by those of the joint stock banks.

-In the earlier part of the 19th century the joint stock commercial banks issued denominations of 30 shillings, and 25 shillings, as well as 2 Pounds, and 4 Pounds.
+In the earlier part of the 19th century the joint stock commercial banks issued Irish banknotes in denominations of 30 shillings and 25 shillings, as well as 2 Pounds, and 4 Pounds.
 These denominations were phased out by the mid-1800s.
 Notes denominated in Guineas were also in use up to around 1820.

 30 shillings was by far the most common of these denominations until it was discontinued following the Bankers (Ireland) Act 1845 [3] which prohibited all fractional denominations.